 For this post, I wanted to highlight a couple spouses who are seasoned pros at putting together care packages.
 Skylar and Sophie gave us their thoughts on why care packages are essential and a few tips to help you make your best box yet.
 They also sent us some photo inspiration of boxes they recently completed for fall.
-And stay tuned below for four quick tips to make your Halloween care packages spook-tacular!
+And stay tuned below for four spook-tacular tips to give you some Halloween care package ideas!

 Spouse Spotlight: Skylar Scott and Bryant Scott.

 Branch of Service: Bryant is in the Air Force.
 We are stationed in Florida.